BOOKS

 What You’ll Find

-• Dark fantasy with mythological weight
+• Epic fantasy with mythological weight

 • Cinematic writing with emotional punch